Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Introduction

 \item We present the phase transition of clustering performance with respect to three different statistical and computational behaviors.
 We characterize, for the first time, the critical signal-to-noise (SNR) thresholds in dTBMs, revealing the intrinsic distinctions among (vector) one-dimensional clustering, (matrix) biclustering, and (tensor) higher-order clustering.
 Specific SNR thresholds and algorithm behaviors are depicted in Figure~\ref{fig:phase_axis}.

 \item We provide an angle-based algorithm that achieves exact clustering \emph{in polynomial time} under mild conditions.
-Simulation and data studies demonstrate the outperformance of our algorithm compared with existing higher-order clustering algorithms. \end{itemize} The last two contributions, to our best knowledge, are new to the literature of dTBMs.
+Simulation and data studies demonstrate that our algorithm outperforms existing higher-order clustering algorithms. \end{itemize} The last two contributions, to our best knowledge, are new to the literature of dTBMs.

 {\bf Related work.} Our work is closely related to but also distinct from several lines of existing research.
 Table~\ref{tab:comp} summarizes the most relevant models.